 Lowest annual fee: American Express Aeroplan Reserve Card

-Although the Amex Aeroplan Reserve and TD Aeroplan VIP share a $599 annual fee and $199 supplementary card fee, the former offers no fee supplementary cards.
-No fee cards don’t grant your authorized users any benefits, but they can add to your Aeroplan rewards at no charge.
+Although the American Express Aeroplan Reserve Card and TD Aeroplan Visa Infinite Privilege Card share a $599 annual fee and $199 supplementary card fee, the former offers no-fee supplementary cards.
+No-fee cards don't grant your authorized users any benefits, but they can add to your Aeroplan rewards at no charge.

 Lowest eligibility requirements: American Express Aeroplan Reserve Card

-Assuming your credit score falls between 660 and 724, it’s easier to qualify for the Amex Aeroplan Reserve than the TD Aeroplan VIP.
-The former has no income requirements while the latter demands at least $150,000 of personal income or $200,000 of household income combined.
+Assuming your credit score falls between 660 and 724, it's easier to qualify for the American Express Aeroplan Reserve Card than the TD Aeroplan Visa Infinite Privilege Card.
+The former has no income requirements while the latter demands at least $150,000 personal or $200,000 household income.

-The winner: TD Aeroplan Visa Infinite Privilege Credit Card
+The winner: TD Aeroplan Visa Infinite Privilege Card

-If you’re a fan of luxury, the TD Aeroplan Visa Infinite Privilege card can extend your VIP treatment from air travel to restaurants, hotels, golf courses, and beyond.
-Although you’ll miss out on discounted services at Pearson airport, you’ll gain the ability to earn Aeroplan points on gas, groceries, and non-Air-Canada travel.
+If you're a fan of luxury, the TD Aeroplan Visa Infinite Privilege Card card can extend your VIP treatment from air travel to restaurants, hotels, golf courses, and beyond.
+Although you'll miss out on discounted services at Pearson Airport, you'll gain the ability to earn Aeroplan points on gas, groceries, and non-Air Canada travel.

 Top Aeroplan alternative